Guide for teachers

 • Before class, create a code in the panel; save the access key

-• Put the code on the board; students join from the home page
+• Put the code on the interactive board; students join from the home page

 • As they play, the panel fills with anonymous list + class summary